 How can you access the personal information that we hold about you?

 At any time, you may contact us at email@example.com and request to access or receive a copy of the personal information that we keep about you.
 To safeguard this information, we may need to ask you to provide certain credentials to make sure that you are who you claim to be.
 If you find that the information on your account is not accurate, complete, or up-to-date, then you may provide us with the necessary information to rectify it.
 We may redact any personal information related to others from the information that we will make available to you.

 Additionally, you may ask us to delete the personal information that we keep about you.
 Please be advised that we may retain and use your personal information as necessary to comply with legal obligations, resolve disputes, and enforce our agreements.
 In addition, after we delete your personal information, residual copies may take a period of time before they are deleted from our active servers and may remain in its backup systems.
 This deletion will not change or delete personal information that may already have been shared with third parties, as permitted in this policy or any other agreement between you and Netrush.

 EU Residents: What are your rights?

-As an EU resident, you may:
+As an EU resident, you:

-- You may ask to transfer your personal information in accordance with your right to data portability.
+May ask to transfer your personal information in accordance with your right to data portability.

-We will look into your inquiry and make good-faith efforts to resolve any existing or potential dispute with you.
+If you have any concerns about the way we process your personal information, you may contact us at firstname.lastname@example.org.
+We will look into your inquiry and make good-faith efforts to resolve any issues.
 If you are unhappy with the response you receive, you can also refer the matter to the Information Commissioner’s Office (ICO).